sahithiankireddy14/caltech-vision-lab-clip-latent-space-structure/README.md

-## Uncovering entity and attribute structure in vision-language embeddings
+## Uncovering structure in vision-language embeddings